COMPLIANCE AND HUMAN RIGHTS AT THE BMW GROUP.

 Our company-wide network.

-The BMW Group Compliance Committee comprises the heads of the Legal Affairs/Patents, Corporate and Governmental Affairs, Corporate Audit, Group Reporting, Organisational Development, and Corporate HR departments, and is the highest authority in the BMW Group Compliance Organisation.
-It manages and monitors the activities necessary to avoid non-compliance with the law, and reports on a regular basis to the Board of Management and the Supervisory Board of BMW AG on all compliance-related issues at the BMW Group.
+The BMW Group Compliance Committee comprises the heads of the Legal Affairs/Patents, Corporate and Governmental Affairs, Corporate Audit, Group Reporting, Organizational Development, and Corporate HR departments, and is the highest authority in the BMW Group Compliance Organization.
+It manages and monitors the activities necessary to avoid non-compliance with the law, and reports on a regular basis to the Board of Management and Supervisory Board of BMW AG on all compliance-related issues at the BMW Group.

 Compliance Management System.

 The BMW Group Legal Compliance Code covers all aspects of legal compliance relevant to the BMW Group and provides an appropriate compliance framework for all associates.
-It applies to all locations worldwide and to all business areas, as well as dealings with co-workers, customers, suppliers, business partners and public agencies.
+The BMW Group Code on Human Rights and Working Conditions outlines how the BMW Group promotes respect for human rights and implements the ILO core labor standards in its business activities.
+These codes apply to all locations worldwide and to all business areas, as well as dealings with co-workers, customers, suppliers, business partners, and public agencies.
+Internal regulations also define clear rules of conduct for associates in certain focus areas, e.g. corruption prevention, antitrust compliance, and data protection.

-Associates and external parties may contact the BMW Group Compliance Contact with compliance-related questions.
-The BMW Group also offers its associates the option of providing information regarding possible violations of the law within the company on an anonymous and confidential basis via the BMW Group SpeakUP Line.
+Compliance Case Management coordinates compliance inquiries and tips from various contact points and develops appropriate measures.
+In particular, associates and external parties may contact the BMW Group Compliance Contact with compliance-related questions.
+The BMW Group also gives its associates the option of providing information regarding possible violations of the law within the company on an anonymous and confidential basis via the BMW Group SpeakUP Line.

 The BMW Group is firmly committed to responsible and lawful conduct.
 We also expect this of our business partners.